 Photo above: Luxe-rustic look byMNA, with white oak cabinets that have a wire-brushed and hand-rubbed tung oil finish.
 The countertop is Belgian bluestone.

-Modern galley kitchen byBurley Katon Halliday, features stainless steel cabinets and stainless steel countertops over gray staggered tile floor.
-Gray galley kitchen features black lattice sliding doors.
+Modern alternative byBurley Katon Halliday, features stainless steel cabinets and stainless steel countertops over gray staggered tile floor.
+Gray features and black lattice sliding doors.

 White cabinets and appliances open up a small space, which is perfect for smaller layout such as a galley-style kitchen.
 In this kitchen, an angled dishwasher near the sink forms a mini peninsula, introducing a welcome diagonal into the narrow kitchen space.